Update 10/18/19: Since the publication of this post,

-After using my Fitbit Wireless Fitness Tracker for some time I was ready to take my findings to the next level my conducting a Fitbit Premium Review.
+After using my Fitbit Wireless Fitness Tracker for some time I was ready to take my findings to the next level by conducting a Fitbit Premium Review.
 When you purchase a Fitbit you are given a free membership to access all your information.
 The free access is great, it has a lot of benefits and you can’t go wrong if you decide not to splurge a little on the Fitbit premium membership.
-However if you are looking for a little extra tracking, reporting, and motivation here is a breakdown of the benefits of the Fitbit premium membership.
-Here is a quick snap shot of what you get with the $49.99 per year.
+However, if you are looking for a little extra tracking, reporting, and motivation here is a breakdown of the benefits of the Fitbit premium membership.
+Here is a quick snapshot of what you get with the $49.99 per year.

 Fitbit Premium Review